spec-ed/pound-python-manual/faq_python.rst

    # iterator to zip 5 times.
 With each pass zip makes, the iterator gives zip
    # the next 5 values from our input list (flat).
    nested = zip(*flat_iters)

+The idiom has a notable drawback.  zip stops iterating at the end of the shortest iterable, meaning, if your list is not divisible by the length of your group, you will be one grouping short.
+To solve this, instead of zip, use `itertools.izip_longest`.